koalalorenzo/202003-immutable-infrastructure-vault/README.md

 This repository contains [Hashicorp Vault](https://vaultproject.io) configuration and immutable infrastucture setup.

 This is partially automated via Terraform and GitLab pipeline due to the chicken-egg nature and security reasons.
 It uses some immutable infrastucture concept to deplouy a safer and updated Hashicorp Vault setup without manual operations.

-Note that part of this repository's description is showcased in this blog post: [Exploring Immutalbe Infrastructure on Vault](https://qm64.tech/posts/202003-immutable-infrastructure-vault/). **This is an example** and it requires changes in order to be used!

-**READ THE README FILE** as this is content is both an example and it is live and used by [Qm64](https://qm64.tech) project's.
-Please check the original [GitLab repository](https://gitlab.com/qm64/vault) for the latest updates.
+**Note**: most of this repository's is an example used in this blog post: [Exploring Immutalbe Infrastructure on Vault](https://qm64.tech/posts/202003-immutable-infrastructure-vault/).
+Outside of [Qm64](https://qm64.tech) this should be  considered as an example and it requires changes in order to be used! **READ THE README FILES** and please check the original [GitLab repository](https://gitlab.com/qm64/vault) for the latest updates.

 ## Before we start: About Credentials
-**This repo uses Make** to ensure that the env variables and credentials are set correctly.
+**This repo uses GNU Make a lote** to ensure that the env variables and credentials are set correctly.
 Why?

 Because if there is no Vault deployed yet, we need a manual way to deploy it!
 After that Gitlab CI/CD pipeline is capable to obtain the credentials from Vautl itself.
 To acheive this we are using Make.
-Check the `Makefiles` to know more. 😅
+Check the `Makefile`s to know more. 😅

 For the first deploy please make sure that your environment has the following